 It is hard to see clearly how much I have changed over the past five years, and how much fear and internalized homophobia I had to fight through to get to this point.
 When I first began the process of coming out it was a step by step journey of pushing through artificial boundaries built of outdated gay stereotypes, fear of showing my true self to the world, and a level of internalized homophobia that I could not see clearly for a very long time.

 So what is next for me?
-Here are few of my thoughts:
+Here are a few of my thoughts:

 Focusing on my relationship with my boyfriend is one of my highest priorities.
 I have found something with this man that is special and rare and I want to cherish it and ensure that I am not doing anything, even unintentionally, to screw it up.

-Over the next year there is a lot of work to do regarding my companies LGBTQ ARG, particularly in the area of Trans benefits and education and I believe my prior interest and reading about trans will be important to helping me with this goal.
+Over the next year, there is a lot of work to do regarding my companies LGBTQ ARG, particularly in the area of Trans benefits and education and I believe my prior interest and reading about trans will be important to help me with this goal.

 I need to move forward towards divorce with my wife.
 Bringing closure to our relationship will help me move on more fully in my new life.

 But for right now I am going to enjoy the next five days in Provincetown with a wonderful sweet man.
 My goals right now are more immediate: some beach time; a few wonderful dinners out; snuggling in a single bed with my boyfriend before we both go to sleep in our separate twin beds in the condo guest room, and having a wonderful few days with my man.